 Zendesk provides several levels of password security: low, medium, and high.
 If you're an Enterprise customer, you can specify your own custom password security level.
 An administrator can set one password security level for end-users and another for agents and admins.

 Increasing the password requirements for agents can help to prevent unauthorized users from guessing your agents' passwords.
 At the highest level of security, agents are required to choose a new password every 90 days.
 For more information, see Setting the password security level for your Zendesk (Professional and Enterprise).

 You should also require your administrators and agents to select unique passwords for their Zendesk account.
 In other words, they should use a password that they are not also using for external systems such as Salesforce, GoodData, and so on.
 If one account is hacked and a password is discovered, the hacker's access will be limited to just that one account.

-Finally, you can ask your agents or administrators to turn on 2-factor authentication.
-See Managing 2-factor authentication .
+Finally, you can require 2-factor authentication for all agents and admins.
+See Managing 2-factor authentication.
 We recommend sending a message to your support team with a link to the Using 2-factor authentication article in the Agents guide.

 Never give out user names, email addresses, or passwords

 While there is a fine line between meeting the needs of your users and maintaining security, best practices are that Zendesk agents and administrators should never give out user names, email addresses or passwords.